Frank Coppa

-Frank Coppa Sr. (born September 11, 1941) is a Sicilian-American gangster in the Bonanno crime family who was a close friend of Joseph Massino and Frank Lino and made large sums of money in stock fraud schemes.
+Frank Coppa Sr. (September 11, 1941 – October 17, 2023) was an American gangster in the Bonanno crime family who was a close friend of Joseph Massino and Frank Lino and made large sums of money in stock fraud schemes.
 In 2002, Coppa became the first Bonanno made man to turn state's evidence.

 Biography

-Coppa was born in Manalapan Township, New Jersey.
+Coppa was born in Brooklyn, New York.
 He graduated from high school and spent a few months in college before dropping out.

-Coppa lived in New Jersey and Staten Island, but operated his criminal activities on the eastern edge of Bensonhurst and Williamsburg on the corner of Broadway and Kent in Brooklyn.
+Coppa lived in Manalapan, New Jersey and Staten Island, but operated his criminal activities on the eastern edge of Bensonhurst and Willamsburg on the corner of Broadway and Kent Avenue in Brooklyn.
 This area included a low-income municipal housing project called Marlboro Houses, where he eventually became involved in drug trafficking.

-Coppa acquired many assets, including parking garage leases, soft drink vending machine and coin-operated telephone contracts and a chain of rotisserie chicken restaurants.
+Coppa acquired many assets, including parking garage leases, soft drink vending machine and coin-operated telephone contracts, and a chain of rotisserie chicken restaurants.
 Through his wife and sons, Coppa owned a school bus company named Three Brothers.
 He used his influence to win a city contract to bus children with disabilities to and from school.